interBayes/interBayes.github.io/_pages/about.md

 We organise networking events, turorials, workshops and conferences on Bayesian inference and the probabilistic programming language Stan.

 ## Motivation
-Bayesian models are being increasingly used across social and natural sciences to make sense of real-world data.
+Bayesian models are being increasingly used across the social and natural sciences to make sense of real-world data.
 We thus view Bayesian inference as an interdisciplinary node that can unite researchers across fields.
 Hence the name interBayes, where inter stands for interdisciplinary.

 ## Funding